devhims/youtube-caption-extractor/README.md

 # YouTube Caption Extractor

-A simple and efficient package to scrape and parse captions (subtitles) from YouTube videos, supporting both user-submitted and auto-generated captions with language options.
+A lightweight package to scrape and parse captions (subtitles) from YouTube videos, supporting both user-submitted and auto-generated captions with language options.
 In addition, it can also retrieve the title and description of the YouTube video.

 ## What's new in latest version (v1.9.0)

 - **🎯 TypeScript Export Fix**: The `Subtitle` interface is now properly exported, allowing TypeScript users to import and use it for type annotations
-- **🔇 Clean Debug Logging**: Replaced console.log pollution with professional debug logging using the standard `debug` library
+- **🔇 Universal Debug Logging**: Replaced console.log pollution with a lightweight, universal debug logger that works in all environments (Node.js, Cloudflare Workers, Edge Runtime)
 - **📦 Silent by Default**: Library now produces zero log output in production, making it ideal for MCP servers

 ## What's new in v1.8.1